pascaldekloe/colfer/README.md

 Integers are encoded as varints.
 The header flag indicates negative for signed types and fixed size for unsigned types.
-The tenth byte for 64-bit integers is skipped for encoding since it's value is fixed to `0x01`.
+The tenth byte for 64-bit integers is skipped for encoding since its value is fixed to `0x01`.

 Floating points are encoded conform IEEE 754.